-273 Nigerian schoolgirls released days after raid on boarding school, officials say
+279 Nigerian schoolgirls released days after raid on boarding school, officials say

 Though local authorities initially said that 317 girls had been abducted, the number came down as some girls were found to have escaped their captors by running away from the school.

-Photographs from Gusau showed dozens of young girls wearing blue niqabs as they spoke to officials.
+Photographs from Gusau showed dozens of young girls wearing hijabs as they spoke to officials.
 Matawalle told a news conference that the girls would receive medical examinations before being returned to their families.

 The kidnapping of the students in Zamfara in the early hours on Friday had come amid a spate of similar abductions over recent weeks, including one just nine days before, when attackers stormed another boarding school in north-central Nigeria and took more than 40 people.